JoeNyland/joenyland.github.io/_drafts/homesick-bash-completion.md

 <script src="https://gist.github.com/MasterRoot24/10f692638ff6975bbc2550b4a37c561e.js"></script>

 This is my first Bash completion script that I've written.
-Previous to this, I had no idea how pacakages allowed you to tab complete stuff so this was a really interesting exercise to find out how it's done, whilst doing something useful at the same time!
+Previous to this, I had no idea how packages allowed you to tab complete stuff so this was a really interesting exercise to find out how it's done, whilst doing something useful at the same time!